 Aharonov and Bohm said that the form of the quantum-mechanical coupling of electromagnetic fields to electrons had some very counterintuitive implications for the behavior of electrons.
 Specifically, electrons passing through field-free regions that surrounded a region of magnetic flux would acquire different phases, depending on whether they passed to the left or to the right of the flux tube.
 The phase difference, which can be measured in an interference experiment, depends on the flux enclosed.

+The controversial AB effect has been observed, and has, in fact become an experimental tool in the domain of mesoscopic physics.
 The effect clearly shows that in quantum theory, the essence of electromagnetic forces is significantly different from the way in which they function in classical physics.

 Aharonov had been on the short list for the prize, according to researchers at Thomson Reuters' Healthcare and Science.

 Next week, TAU will open a scientific conference in honor of Aharonov's 50 years of scientific world.
 It will be attended by leading scientists from around the world, including Prof. David Gross, a 2004 Nobel Prize laureate in Physics, from the University of California at Santa Barbara.